Growing Eggplants Successfully

 Fight pests with healthy plants

-When it’s time to set the plants out in the garden, I put the eggplants in fertile, well-dug beds, with good drainage.
-In hot climates, young plants will need to be watered twice a week, to a depth of 12 inches.
+When it’s time to set the plants out in the garden, I put them in well-dug beds with good drainage.
+In hot climates, young plants need to be watered twice a week, to a depth of 12 inches.

-Eggplants are very susceptible to flea beetles, which make pin holes in the leaves and can cause considerable damage (top photo).
+Eggplants are very susceptible to flea beetles, which make pinholes in the leaves and can cause considerable damage.
 The plants can be covered with row covers early in the season to help prevent the first wave of flea beetles.
 Some very preliminary research shows that applying predatory nematodes can significantly decrease the number of flea beetle larvae and subsequent damage.

 Most healthy plants, however, will recover from the leaf damage.
 I feed my eggplants once or twice during the growing season with a light application of fish emulsion, manure tea, or compost tea.
 This helps to supply potassium, which the plants need to keep producing fruit.

 As the plants grow and bear, they will need support.
 I use tomato cages or wire loops to give my eggplants a shoulder to lean on.
 Asian varieties will grow to about 18 inches tall, and the larger-fruited plants usually grow 24 to 36 inches tall.

 If you’ve treated the crop well, you should have a bountiful harvest.
 I pick eggplants when they are bright and shiny.
 Dull-skinned fruits have begun to form mature seeds and tough skin.
 In very warm climates, eggplants may not reach full size before losing their shine.
 I don’t hesitate to harvest them when they are small so I can enjoy firm, mild, seedless flesh.

 Match the eggplant to the recipe